VKCOM/statshouse/website/docs/admin/host-metrics.md

 ---
 sidebar_position: 7
-title: How to use host metrics
+title: Use host metrics
 ---

 import HardwareInfo from '../img/hardware-info.png'

-# How to use hardware (host) metrics
+# Use hardware (host) metrics

 Popular hardware (host) metrics are displayed in StatsHouse out of the box:
 * You can view them as individual metrics: host metric names begin with `host_`.